Expert Tips For Traveling To Europe For More Fun, Less Stress

 6. Stay Connected While Traveling

-Research your best option for using your phone, tablet, or computer while out of the country.
+Research your best option for using your phone, tablet, or computer while traveling abroad.
 There are a few basic actions to consider:

 • Sign up for an international plan with your carrier (like Verizon or T-Mobile) for the dates you’ll be away, or buy a European SIM card for your phone in Europe to trade out for the one in your phone or tablet while on your trip.